 The main features of an ATS are:

-Applicant tracking: this is a system where you create stages in the application reflective of your interview process (e.g. “applied”, “screened”, “1st interview” etc.).
-You can move candidates through the application process, making sure they receive relevant communication.
+- Applicant tracking: this is a system where you create stages in the application reflective of your recruiting process (e.g. "applied", "screened", "1st interview” etc.).
+You can move candidates through the application process and ensure they receive relevant communication.

-HRIS integration: some ATS can offer HRIS or HRMS integration so, once a person is hired, they can automatically transition to your HRIS.
-The other way around can work too—as soon as a position opens up in the HRIS, a role opens in the ATS.
+- HRIS integration: some ATS can offer HRIS or HRMS integration so, once a person is hired, they can automatically transition to your HRIS.
+The other way around can work too—as soon as a job opening appears in the HRIS, a role opens in the ATS.

 What are the benefits of an ATS?

-Help find candidates – a good ATS should be able to post your job descriptions automatically to at least a few job boards, increasing the reach of your job adverts.
-Some ATSs also have a sourcing section (Can I mention specific ones?
-I know Workable does this) letting you find candidates without going to multiple sources.
+- Help find candidates - a good ATS should be able to post your job descriptions automatically to at least a few job boards, increasing the reach of your job adverts.
+Some ATSs also have tools that help you source candidates from multiple sources including your own curated pool.

 How to Choose an ATS

-There are so many ATS out there!
-Some come pre-packaged as a part of an HRIS, some are stand-alone and some come with CRM – there are loads of options for all kinds of budgets and requirements, so how do you choose?
+There are so many ATS platforms out there!
+Some come pre-packaged as a part of an HRIS, some are stand-alone and some come with CRM.
+There are loads of options for all kinds of budgets and requirements, so how do you choose?

 Here are some questions to answer to get you started and to steer your conversations with the providers in the right direction.